ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/how-to-create-alarms.md

 PrometheusRules can still be tested/amended/applied manually, then a PR can be created to add to the Environments Repo when ready.

+#### Advisory Note 2: CPUThrottlingHigh Alert

+The `CPUThrottlingHigh` alert is configured as part of the default rules when installing prometheus-operator.
+The alert can tigger when containers have low cpu limits, spiky workloads but very low average usage.
+CPU throttling can activate during those spikes.
+CPU usage is based on [CFS](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler).

+If you think this may be causing an issue with your application, we recommend raising your CPU limit, whilst keeping the container CPU request as close to the 95%-ile average usage as possible.

 #### Further reading
 - [Prometheus Operator - Getting Started](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md)